-Figure 1 outlines a flow chart of the selection process adapted from the PRISMA-ScR (PRISMA extension for Scoping Reviews group statement (Ref.
-43) Full texts of the papers considered eligible for this review were obtained and reference lists were searched for articles that meet the inclusion criteria.
-Only publications which measure some biological markers of occupational exposure to NP were included.
+Figure 1 outlines a flow chart of the selection process adapted from the PRISMA-ScR (PRISMA extension for Scoping Reviews) group statement (Tricco et al. 2018).
+Full texts of the papers considered eligible for this review were obtained, and reference lists were searched for articles that met the inclusion criteria.
+Only publications that measure biological markers of occupational exposure to NP were included.

 Figure 1.
 Flow chart of study selection, screening, and eligibility